Alonso-del-Arte/currency-demo/README.md

 stub, this has also been phased out)
 * TestFrame 1.0 or later (`org.testframe.api` namespace, `assertPrintOut()`).
 Go
 to [testframe.org](https://testframe.org) and click on "Download Version 1.0".
+* TestFrame 1.01.
+Testing `HardCodedRateProvider` in the `currency.conversions`
+package, I realized that I neglected the customized messages for `assertInRange()` with parameters of type `double`.
+This bothered me enough that I had to do a patch release of TestFrame.
+If you're not bothered by that shortcoming like I was, you can continue using 1.0.

 ## Online currency conversion APIs